init-13/init-13/README.md

 --> I do Competitive Coding.
 Participitated in some competitions.

---> Might suck in communicating, cause introvercy 😛
+--> Might suck in communicating because, introvercy. 😛

 ## NOW LATER AND BEYOND